Zennara/palworld-appearance-editor/README.md

 - Enter the exact path to your **new appearance** character.
 - Press enter, and reload your game.

-### Credit to [xNul](https://github.com/xNul/palworld-host-save-fix) for the base of the code.
+### Credit to [xNul](https://github.com/xNul/palworld-host-save-fix) for the bulk of the code.
 I would not have been able to do this without you!
 > Credit to [cheahjs](https://gist.github.com/cheahjs/300239464dd84fe6902893b6b9250fd0) for his very useful script helping me to make this fix!

 ### Appreciate any help testing and resolving bugs.